 Overview of AD

-An audio description trial will launch on 14 April, initially for iPhone and iPad.
-In order to receive the audio description, people will need to download the latest version of the iview app (which is available now), and activate the accessibility features on the app before viewing the program.
-The trial will be extended to desktops in mid-May, Android devices in June, and HbbTV in July.
+ABC's iview AD trial launched on 14 April and is currently available for iPhones and iPads, and Android devices.
+In order to receive audio description, you need to download the latest version of the iview app and activate the accessibility features before viewing a program.
+The trial will be extended to desktops in September, and HbbTV in October.

-The initial programs with audio description will include New Tricks, Grantchester, Fortitude, Redfern Now and Poldark, and the children’s programs Bubble Bath Bay, Deadly 60 and The Worst Year of My Life.
+Programs initially available with audio description include New Tricks, Grantchester, Fortitude, Redfern Now and Poldark, as well as children's programs Bubble Bath Bay, Deadly 60 and The Worst Year of My Life.

-AD on iview has not previously been tested so it can be expected that there may be technical issues during the trial.
-Given this situation, the ABC has promised to provide regular updates as the trial progresses, with a view to quickly addressing unforeseen difficulties.
+AD has not previously been tested on iview, so there may be technical issues during the trial.
+Given this, the ABC has promised to provide regular updates as the trial progresses, hoping to quickly address unforeseen problems.

 In February 2015, Vision Australia lodged discrimination complaints with the Australian Human Rights Commission against the Seven, Nine and Ten networks, SBS and Foxtel for not providing an audio description service.
 Its Tell the Whole Story campaign webpage includes a form letter to the Minister for Communications, Malcolm Turnbull, which people can fill out, giving their own experiences of audio description and explaining why they want it on television.